okbel/png/examples/minimal-server/README.md

-## A Simple Client using express and graphql
+## A Simple server using express and graphql

 This server creates a single POST endpoint that resolves the query and sends back the anwser